automl/HPOlib/docs/source/manual.rst

             memory_limit, cpu_limit
 HPOLIB      total_time_limit                                    Enforce a total time limit on the hyperparameter optimization.
 HPOLIB      leading_runsolver_info                              Important when using THEANO and CUDA, see :ref:`configure_theano`
-HPOLIB      use_own_time_measurement            :cfg:`True`     When set to True (the default), the runsolver time measurement is saved.
-Otherwise, the time measurement of the target algorithm is saved.
+HPOLIB      use_HPOlib_time_measurement         :cfg:`True`     When set to True (the default), the runsolver time measurement is saved.
+Otherwise, the time measured by the target algorithm is saved.
 HPOLIB      number_of_concurrent_jobs           :cfg:`1`        WARNING: this only works for spearmint and SMAC and is not tested!
 HPOLIB      function_setup                                      An executable which is called before the first target algorithm call.
 This can be for example check if everything is installed properly.
 HPOLIB      function_teardown                                   An executable which is called after the last target algorithm call.
 This can be for example delete temporary directories.